hyz-xmaster/VarifocalNet/configs/vfnet/README.md

 - DCN means using `DCNv2` in both backbone and head.
 - The inference speed is tested with a Nvidia V100 GPU on HPC ([log file](https://drive.google.com/file/d/1dc9296G6JevouLixj-g81VgccEt54ceP/view?usp=sharing)).

-We also provide the models of RetinaNet, FoveaBox and RepPoints trained with the Focal Loss (FL) and our Varifocal Loss (VFL).
+We also provide the models of RetinaNet, FoveaBox, RepPoints and ATSS trained with the Focal Loss (FL) and our Varifocal Loss (VFL).

 | Method          | Backbone | MS train | Lr schd | box AP (val) | Download |
 |:---------------:|:--------:|:--------:|:-------:|:------------:|:--------:|